 1. Data Export Service: With this, you can automatically or manually back up your data—images, documents, attachments, and Chatter files—weekly or monthly.
 The downside is that data export is not supported by sandboxes, and files are deleted 48 hours after the completion of export.
 Delays can also be expected, especially in cases of heavy traffic.
 This is where third-party tools like AvePoint’s Cloud Backup for Salesforce can help.
 With Cloud Backup you can efficiently and fully export your data in a matter of minutes, which greatly helps especially when you’re pressed by time.

-2. Report Export: This can be used to back up targeted data, such as Campaign Contacts or Lead records, by exporting said data and then importing it to another Salesforce environment or third-party application such as Excel.
-This is, however, a manual and tedious process that is prone to human error, which makes automation all the more crucial.
+2. Export a Report: This can be used to back up targeted data, such as Campaign Contacts or Lead records, by exporting said data and then importing it to another Salesforce environment or third-party application such as Excel.
+This is, however, a labor-intensive and tedious process that is prone to human error, which makes automation all the more crucial.

 3. Salesforce APIs: To back up Salesforce information through an external application, Salesforce APIs help you get the job done.
 For an even more comprehensive solution, Cloud Backup can help protect and restore your metadata and other customized configurations with ease.

 - Recycle Bin: Easily restore soft-deleted records such as parent accounts, cases, and custom lookups with Recycle Bin.
+Your Recycle Bin can contain 25 times your MB storage capacity as records.
 Items are retained for 15 days before they’re permanently deleted.
+Once purged, they cannot be recovered.
 If you’re one of the majority of organizations needing longer retention period for deleted data, AvePoint can help you back up and retain your data for as long as you need.

 - Data Loader: For the bulk import or export of data, Data Loader helps you to insert, update, delete, and export Salesforce records through an easy-to-use wizard interface for interactive use and drag-and-drop field mapping.